MicrosoftDocs/visualstudio-docs/mac/nuget-walkthrough.md

 ## Package Updates

-Once one-or-more packages are added to a project, the <span class="UIItem">Packages</span> node will appear in the Solution pad.
-Right-click on <span class="UIItem">Packages</span> to access the context-sensitive menu:
+Once one-or-more packages are added to a project, the **Packages** node will appear in the Solution pad.
+Right-click on **Packages** to access the context-sensitive menu:

 ![Packages menu](Images/nuget-walkthrough-PackagesMenu.png)